PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 #### Case 1 - single-sample VCFs

 If your genetic data is already stored in single-sample VCFs, you are one step closer to running the PharmCAT.
-We recommend the users to still run the PharmCAT VCF Preprocessor to ensure the appropriate variant representation format, which can be achieved by the following command.

-On the command line:
+We still recommend that users run the PharmCAT VCF Preprocessor to ensure the appropriate variant representation format, which can be achieved with the following command:

 ```console
 $ python3 pharmcat_vcf_preprocessor.py -vcf <single_sample_vcf>
 ```